deancochran/deancochran.github.io/src/posts/your-ai-draft-is-not-my-work-to-finish.md

     └── task-*/     # isolated bounded changes
 ```

-I assign specialized roles instead of giving every agent the same job: a coordinator; bounded, quick, deep, and max workers; read-only reviewers; a strategist; and a database generator.
-Domain skills cover authentication and security, backend and database work, web and mobile frontends, testing, observability, integrations, and the UI and core packages.
-This uses documented [OpenCode agents](https://opencode.ai/docs/agents/), [permissions](https://opencode.ai/docs/permissions/), and [on-demand skills](https://opencode.ai/docs/skills/) to keep authority explicit.
+The agents have different jobs.
+There is a coordinator; bounded, quick, deep, and max workers; read-only reviewers; a strategist; and a database generator.
+Skills give them focused guidance for auth and security, backend and databases, web and mobile, tests, observability, integrations, UI, and core code.
+[OpenCode agents](https://opencode.ai/docs/agents/), [permissions](https://opencode.ai/docs/permissions/), and [skills](https://opencode.ai/docs/skills/) help me limit who can do what.

-For outside context, I connect Context7 documentation, Supabase, Sentry, and PostHog through the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).
-Those sources inform the work; they do not make the decision.
-OpenCode's [MCP documentation](https://opencode.ai/docs/mcp-servers/) also warns that connected tools add context and should be enabled deliberately.
+For outside context, I connect Context7 docs, Supabase, Sentry, and PostHog through the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).
+Those tools bring in information.
+They do not make the call.
+OpenCode's [MCP guide](https://opencode.ai/docs/mcp-servers/) makes a similar point: every connected tool adds context, so enable them with care.

-A worktree-guard plugin protects the coordination root, `main`, other agents' worktrees, and tool-owned generated outputs.
-Worktrunk installs dependencies for a new lane and runs `pnpm quality:agent` before merge.
-Prompt-behavior and compaction evaluations cover correction precedence, read-only audits, dirty-overlap stops, generator safeguards, verification evidence, and preservation of authority and checkout state.
-Persistent orchestration exists but stays dormant by default; ordinary work is supervised and interactive.
+There are guardrails too.
+A worktree-guard plugin keeps agents out of the control root, `main`, other agents' worktrees, and generated files they do not own.
+Worktrunk installs dependencies and runs `pnpm quality:agent` before a merge.
+Prompt and compaction tests check things like corrections taking priority, reviewers staying read-only, agents stopping on dirty overlaps, and verification evidence surviving long sessions.

+Persistent automation exists, but it is off by default.
+Most work is interactive and supervised.

-That is a lot of machinery for a silver bullet.
+That is a lot of setup for something people call a silver bullet.

+## Done according to whom?

-## The agent finishing is not me finishing
+> The agent finishing is not me finishing.

-When an agent says it is done, I am usually not done.

-I inspect the status and diff.
-I read the changed code.
-I check whether it stayed within its assigned paths.
-I run the relevant validation.
-I compare the result with the acceptance criteria.
-I look for assumptions that were convenient for the agent and wrong for the product.
-I may send corrections, narrow the change, or discard it.
+I still inspect the status and diff.
+I read the code.
+I check the assigned paths.
+I run the checks.
+I compare the result with what I asked for.
+Sometimes I send it back.
+Sometimes I narrow the change.
+Sometimes I throw it away.

-Then there is integration.
-A locally correct change can conflict with another lane, violate a package boundary, degrade the user experience, or create maintenance I do not want.
-Automated checks can reject known bad states.
-They cannot decide whether the change is worth owning.
+A change can work alone and still be wrong for the product.
+It may clash with another change, cross a package boundary, hurt the user experience, or create upkeep I do not want.

-I continue working on projects for a long time after agents finish.
-The agents shorten parts of implementation, research, and review.
-They also create new supervision work: specifying boundaries, assembling context, evaluating evidence, and deciding what enters the product.
+I often work on a project long after the agents stop.
+They speed up research, coding, and review.
+In return, I spend time setting boundaries, giving context, checking results, and deciding what gets in.

-That trade can be excellent.
+That can be a great trade.
 It is still a trade.

-## A better handoff
+## Make the handoff honest

-You do not need my control plane to share AI-assisted work responsibly.
-You need ownership and labels.
+You do not need a control plane to share AI-assisted work well.
+You need to own what you send.

-Before sending the artifact:
+Before you hit Share:

-1. **Read all of it.** Not the summary.
-Not the first screen.
-All of it.
+1. **Read all of it.** Not just the summary.
-2. **Verify consequential claims.** Follow links, inspect source material, and separate evidence from inference.
+2. **Check the important claims.** Follow the links and look at the source.
-3. **Add the missing context.** Replace generic assumptions with the constraints that actually govern the work.
+3. **Add the real context.** Replace generic guesses with actual limits.
-4. **State the maturity.** Call it notes, exploration, a draft, a proposal, or a reviewed recommendation accurately.
+4. **Label it honestly.** Notes, rough draft, proposal, or reviewed plan all mean different things.
-5. **Name the ask.** Say whether you need feedback, expertise, approval, editing, or execution.
+5. **Name the ask.** Feedback?
+Expertise?
+Approval?
+Editing?
+Say it.
-6. **Own the next step.** Do not make the recipient discover that accepting your document means rebuilding it.
+6. **Own the next step.** Do not make the recipient discover that your handoff needs a rebuild.

-If the artifact is not ready, that is fine.
-Early-stage work is valuable when it is honestly presented.
-“I generated this to explore the space, reviewed these sections, and need help with these two questions” is a useful handoff.
+Early work is useful when it is presented as early work.
+A simple note such as “I used AI to explore this, checked these parts, and need help with these two questions” is enough.

-“Here is the finished plan” is not, when what you mean is, “Please figure out whether any of this is true.”

-AI is an accelerator.
-It can help a careful person explore faster, implement faster, and test more possibilities.
-It can also help an incurious person create a larger burden with greater confidence.
+AI is an accelerator, not a silver bullet.
+It can help a careful person move faster.
+It can also help someone create a bigger mess with more confidence.

-The difference is not the model.
-It is whether the person pressing Share accepts responsibility for what happens next.
+The difference is whether the person pressing Share owns what happens next.

 ## Further reading

-- [OpenCode: Agents](https://opencode.ai/docs/agents/) explains specialized primary agents and subagents, including read-only roles.
-- [OpenCode: Permissions](https://opencode.ai/docs/permissions/) documents allow, ask, and deny controls for agent actions.
-- [OpenCode: Agent Skills](https://opencode.ai/docs/skills/) describes reusable instructions loaded on demand.
-- [Model Context Protocol: Introduction](https://modelcontextprotocol.io/docs/getting-started/intro) defines MCP as an open standard connecting AI applications with external systems.
+- OpenCode [agents](https://opencode.ai/docs/agents/), [permissions](https://opencode.ai/docs/permissions/), and [skills](https://opencode.ai/docs/skills/) are the building blocks for specialized, limited roles.
+- [MCP's introduction](https://modelcontextprotocol.io/docs/getting-started/intro) explains how AI tools connect to outside systems.
-- [Git: `git-worktree`](https://git-scm.com/docs/git-worktree) documents linked working trees and their separate per-worktree state.
+- [Git's worktree guide](https://git-scm.com/docs/git-worktree) explains linked working trees.
-- [METR's 2025 study](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) and [2026 methodology update](https://metr.org/blog/2026-02-24-uplift-update/) show why AI productivity results need narrow interpretation and current context.
+- [METR's 2025 study](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) and [2026 update](https://metr.org/blog/2026-02-24-uplift-update/) show why productivity claims need context.
-- [Microsoft Research on critical thinking in AI-assisted knowledge work](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers/) reports associations among confidence, critical-thinking effort, verification, integration, and stewardship.
+- [Microsoft Research's knowledge-worker survey](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers/) covers confidence, review, and critical thinking with AI.